 Tomorrow our 21 grandkids will invade our little farm in the Shenandoah Valley of Virginia for 4 days and 3 nights of Cousin Camp.
 It will be wild, crazy, exhausting and fun!

-This is our 11th year of camp.
+This is our eleventh year of camp.
 When we first began we had 5 campers.
-You have to be age 4 to come, and this will be our 3rd year with everyone included!
+You have to be age 4 to come, and this will be our third year with everyone included!
 John and I used to do it by ourselves but when we hit 19 kids we knew we needed support so a couple from our church’s youth staff comes along to help.

 We are always surprised by things the kids like best!